Armando Iannucci

-Early life
+Early life and education

 Iannucci was born in Glasgow.
 His father, also called Armando, was from Naples, while his mother was born in Glasgow to an Italian family.
 Before emigrating, Iannucci's father wrote for an anti-fascist newspaper as a teenager and joined the Italian partisans at 17.
-He came to Scotland in 1950 and ran a pizza factory in Springburn in Glasgow.
+He moved to Scotland in 1950 and ran a pizza factory in Springburn in Glasgow.

 Iannucci has two brothers and a sister.
-His childhood home was near that of actor Peter Capaldi, who went on to play Malcolm Tucker in The Thick of It, a TV show created by Iannucci; although their parents knew each other well, he and Capaldi did not know each other in childhood.
+His childhood home was near that of actor Peter Capaldi, who went on to play Malcolm Tucker in The Thick of It, a TV show created by Iannucci.
+Although their parents knew each other well, he and Capaldi did not know each other in childhood.
 In his teens, Iannucci thought seriously about becoming a Roman Catholic priest.

 Iannucci was educated at St Peter's Primary School, St. Aloysius' College, Glasgow, the University of Glasgow and University College, Oxford, where he studied English literature.
-He was conducting a DPhil about 17th-century religious language, with particular reference to Milton's Paradise Lost, which he abandoned to follow a comedy career.
+He was writing a DPhil thesis about 17th-century religious language, with particular reference to Milton's Paradise Lost, which he abandoned to follow a comedy career.
 He was particularly inspired by the American comedian and filmmaker Woody Allen, later calling him his "all-time comedy hero".

 Career

 1990s

-After making several programmes at BBC Scotland in the early 1990s such as the No' The Archie McPherson Show, he moved to BBC Radio in London, making radio shows including Armando Iannucci for BBC Radio 1, which featured a number of comedians he was to collaborate with for many years, including David Schneider, Peter Baynham, Steve Coogan and Rebecca Front.
+After making several programmes at BBC Scotland in the early 1990s such as the No' The Archie McPherson Show, he moved to BBC Radio in London, making radio shows including Armando Iannucci for BBC Radio 1, which featured comedians he was to collaborate with for many years, including David Schneider, Peter Baynham, Steve Coogan and Rebecca Front.

 Iannucci first received widespread fame as the producer for On the Hour on Radio 4, which transferred to television as The Day Today.
 He received critical acclaim for both his own talents as a writer and a producer, and for first bringing together such comics as Chris Morris, Richard Herring, Stewart Lee, Baynham and Coogan.
 The members of this group went on to work on separate projects and create a new comedy "wave" pre-New Labour: Morris went on to create Brass Eye, Blue Jam and the Chris Morris Music Show; Stewart Lee and Richard Herring created Fist of Fun and This Morning with Richard Not Judy.

 Baynham was closely involved with both Morris's and Lee & Herring's work.
 Lee would go on to co-write Jerry Springer: The Opera, and wrote early material for Coogan's character Alan Partridge, who first appeared in On the Hour, and has featured in multiple spin-off series.
 Between 1995 and 1999, Iannucci produced and hosted The Saturday Night Armistice.